evanchime/aTaskList/README.md

 ## Development server

-Run `node server.js` for a dev server, and you will be navigated to `http://localhost:3000/`.
+In the package.json, move @angular/cli, @angular/compiler-cli and typescript to devDependencies, for development, and move them back to dependencies, for production.
+Run `ng build && node server.js` for a dev server, and you will be navigated to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding